 Language is a system for sharing information symbolically, whereby words are used to represent ideas.
-Communication is defined as the cultural practice sharing meaning in interaction. both verbally and nonverbally.
+Communication is defined the as practice cultural sharing meaning in interaction. both verbally and nonverbally.
 America is predominantly а monolingual society, traditionally. where fluency in a second language has been considered a luxury rather than a necessity.
 Conversely, national survival for many societies in Africa required them throughout their existence to adopt multilingual practices, if for no other reason than to preserve their native heritage.